 THE CLASSIC AND ALTERNATIVE HOME KIT

 THE AWAY KITS

 The project consumed an appreciable amount of resources even though it wasn't accepted, it was worth it by showing the possibilities available for Nigerian football clubs within the country.
-It also led me to a new challenge as I asked myself a more candid question.

-"Of what use is investing so much on brand design to a football club when the platforms that should sell them appropriately to their audience lack proper branding and packaging?"
+"Of what use is investing so much on applying brand design to a football club when the platforms that should sell them appropriately to their audience lack proper branding and packaging?"

-The Nigerian league seems to be doing a few good things to be in great shape but it could always be better and improved as shown in the link below.
+The Nigerian league seems to be doing a few good things to be in great shape but it could be better and improved as shown in the link below.